 For more information about calculating overhead in manufacturing orders, product cost collectors, general cost objects, and sales order items see the following sections:

-For more information about calculating overhead costs, see the following sections in the SAP Library:
+For more information about calculating overhead costs, see the following sections: